-On October 1, 2002, Magna International acquired Donnelly Corporation, the Company's major competitor for sales of automatic-dimming rearview mirrors to domestic and foreign vehicle manufacturers and their mirror suppliers.
+On October 1, 2002, Magna International acquired Donnelly Corporation, the Company's major competitor for sales of automatic-dimming rearview mirrors suppliers.
 The Company sells certain automatic-dimming rearview mirror sub-assemblies to Magna Donnelly.
 To date, the Company is not aware of any significant impact of Magna's acquisition of Donnelly upon the Company.
-Magna International recently announced that they are reviewing alternatives regarding its role in a potential transaction pertaining to the purchase of the Chrysler Group.
-The Company is uncertain what affect this potential transaction may have on our business with Chrysler.